 Robert Brooks, chairman of Bonhams, called the car the most important historic Grand Prix racing car ever offered for sale.
-The car is believed to be in an immaculate condition, no parts are missing and after proper preparation, it’ll be workable.
-The price includes the buyer’s premium and it was bought by a private collector over the telephone.
+The car is believed to be in an immaculate condition, no parts are missing, and after proper preparation, it’ll be workable.
+The price includes the buyer’s premium, and a private collector bought it over the telephone.

 It became the costliest Maserati to be auctioned off.
 All in all, it was a great opportunity for automotive junkies who got to see some rare machines come out of hiding and break records.